tshepang/blog/content/Buffalo Soldiers (2001).md

 My initial review:

-> It\'s surprising that a movie as radical as Buffalo Soldiers could be
+> It's surprising that a movie as radical as Buffalo Soldiers could be
-> distributed at all since it\'s about the most effective anti-war movie
+> distributed at all since it's about the most effective anti-war movie
-> I\'ve seen in a long time.
-It\'s filled with fresh acting, though the
+> I've seen in a long time.
+It's filled with fresh acting, though the
-> movie\'s villain doesn\'t really convince while the lead character
+> movie's villain doesn't really convince while the lead character
-> could have been portrayed by a better actor (Phoenix isn\'t
+> could have been portrayed by a better actor (Phoenix isn't
 > interesting at all).

 A revisit was not so great, including the radicalness I felt, the